• Skip to main content

 #4.
 Build Strength and muscle mass – lose body fat

-When you want to get lean, you must keep your muscle mass, and the best way of maintaining and building lean muscle is by strength training, especially if you are already past 50.
+When you want to get lean, you must keep your muscle mass, and the best way to maintain and build lean muscle is by strength training, especially if you are already past 50.

-One of the most useful, if not the best exercises is the deadlift.
+One of the most useful movements, if not the best, is the deadlift.

-Of course, squats, often called the king of free weight training, are not far behind, and some would say that a squat workout is the best weight training exercise for fat loss.
+Of course, squats, often called the king of free-weight training, are not far behind, and some would say that a squat workout is the best exercise for fat loss.

 The solution is to do both barbell squats and deadlifts for fat loss.

-In any case, the point here is that the deadlift is one of the most effective strength training exercises to build muscle.
+In any case, the point is that the deadlift is one of the most effective strength-training exercises for building muscle.

 More muscle mass means more calories burned every day, even at rest.

-The estimates are that a pound of muscle can burn up to 50 to 100 calories a day, while a pound of fat requires your body to burn about a calorie a day to maintain itself.
+Estimates suggest that a pound of muscle can burn 50 to 100 calories a day, while a pound of fat requires your body to burn about 1 calorie a day to maintain itself.

 You want more muscle, and through the deadlift, you can build more muscle all over your body.